JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## An educative example
-A simple, education-oriented example of using the basic Agents.jl API is given in [Schelling's segregation model](@ref).
+A simple, education-oriented example of using the basic Agents.jl API is given in [Schelling's segregation model](@ref), also discussing in detail how to visualize your ABMs.

 Each of the examples listed within this documentation are designed to showcase different ways of interacting with the API.
 If you are not sure about how to use a particular function, most likely one of the examples can show you how to interact with it.